 1.1.
-Support schemes for installation of solar panels
+Support schemes for installation of solar thermal collectors and PVC windows

 Ministry of Economy continued with implementation of the program to stimulate the use of solar energy in the country, by providing subsidies through reimbursement of part of the cost for purchased and installed solar thermal collector systems in households.
-During 2016, 2017, and 2018 total of 2,936 households were reimbursed by the Ministry of Economy of total 7,195 applicants.
-The total budget spent for this stimulation is around 455,400 EUR.
+During 2018 and 2019 around 1,000 households were reimbursed by the Ministry of Economy.
+The total budget spent for this stimulation is around 180,000 EUR.

-In addition to this, starting from 2017 the Ministry of Economy also reimburse the cost of purchased and installed PVC or aluminium windows.
-From 4,280 applicants 2,332 were reimbursed by the Ministry of Economy in 2017 and 2018.
-The total budget spent for this stimulation is around 1.068.000 EUR.
+In addition to this, starting from 2017 the Ministry of Economy also reimburse the cost of purchased and installed PVC or aluminium windows (Call for applications for reimbursement of 50% of the costs for windows replacement and installation of PVC and aluminium windows, but not more than 500 €, provided by the Ministry of Economy).
+During 2018 and 2019 around 2000 households were reimbursed by the Ministry of Economy.
+The total budget spent for this stimulation is around 900,000 EUR.